In alphabetical order by title:

 This book is a journal for reading and writing, as an aid for listening to God.
 It brings together real stories by real people, and I look forward to adding my own.

-Your turn: What are you reading this summer?
+Writing/Reflection Prompt: What are you reading this summer?